MomomeYeah/Micro-Batching/README.md

 * good documentation / comments
 * a well written, maintainable test suite

+## Running the Program with Vagrant

+If you have Vagrant installed, the easiest way to run this program would be:

+* `vagrant up` - provision an Ubuntu 20.04 VM
+* `vagrant ssh` - SSH into the newly-created VM
+* `cd /vagrant` - go to the Vagrant working directory
+* `python3 job_runner.py ` - use `--help` for commandline options

 ## Thoughts

 * if we can't implement `BatchProcessor` then we'll have to mock it, presumably?